ai-mindset/ai-mindset.github.io/_posts/2025-03-23-it-doesnt-have-to-be-crazy-at-work-37-signals.md

 layout: post
 title: "😌 It Doesn't Have to Be Crazy at Work"
 date: 2025-03-23
-tags: [37signals, advantage, best-practices, decision-making, business-value, slow-down, on-boarding, remote-work, productivity, company-culture]
+tags: [37signals, advantage, best-practices, decision-making, business-value, slow-down, onboarding, remote-work, productivity, company-culture]
 ---
 <!--more-->